multivoltage/marilena/README.md

 # Intro

-Emails are hard to develop. there is some awesome libs that makes the development more easy.
+Emails are hard to develop.
+There are some awesome library that makes the development more easy.
 But each library allow us to do a single thing without focus on a full development flow.
-This project wants to mix up MJML, a template enigne for variables/logic and a web server.
+This project wants to mix up MJML, a template engine for variables/logic and a web server, to create a basic an opinioned simple tool to generate email with a simple flow and command.
+Please Remember that market offers some cool services like Stripo, Mailchimp and others.

 ## 🚀 Usage